 Ecology issues the NPDES Western Washington Phase II Municipal Stormwater Permit, which requires the City develop and implement a stormwater management program plan.
-The plan outlines the activities the City has planned for the coming year to address the current NPDES permit requirements.
+The plan outlines the activities the City has planned for the coming year to address the current NPDES permit requirements (City of Puyallup 2023).
 Permit conditions are phased throughout the permit term, and each year of the permit term adds new requirements and activities to be completed by the City's municipal staff.